suborange/suborange/README.md

 ### Hi there 👋 I'm a special orange🍊 Really just a mass of flesh and bone who is obediant to the electrical signals bouncing around in my meaty, mushy skull.

 ## I am pursuing Computer Science💻 to hopefully become a professor👨‍🏫 to teach the subject.
-I have over 15 years of professional experience in subjects like English🏁, Eating🍽, Procrastination⏳, Sleeping😴, Camping:wood::fire:, and more!
+I have over 15 years of professional experience in subjects like English🏁, Eating🍽, Procrastination⏳, Sleeping😴, Camping:evergreen_tree::fire:, and more!
 I have 0 professional computer science experience or really any other professional experience.
 I am no professional, but am completing a BS in CS and just do most work on my own (and begging others for help). \
 Learning bits of: C++, C, C#, Java, JavaScript, Python, Assembly, HTML/CSS, MySQL, MongoDB, Swift, 3D printing tech, Fusion 360, Solidworks, Unity, Unreal Engine, Linux distro's, FLStudio, Adobe suite, and Mandarin中文.\
 Additional intellectual interests: Music and Art, Electrical and Computer Engineering, Mathematics, Home Network, Neuroscience and Psychology, Chemistry and Material Sciences, Philosophy, Quantumn qrap, and Self-Sustainability. \
 Currently working on: \